osohq/oso/new-docs/content/any/learn/policies/examples/abac/index.md

 Suppose we want to allow employees to view *their own* expenses.

-We can register our user classes with oso:
+We can register our user classes with Oso:

 {{% exampleGet "userClass" %}}